Falkland Islands sovereignty dispute: United Provinces governance

+The land grant on the islands later became the subject of compensation petition.
+In 1879, the heirs of Vernet requested an indemnity for the losses sustained on the islands.
+This petition was rejected by the Argentine Senate in 1882, following the approval of the Home Affairs Committee’s opinion, which claimed that Vernet’s land had been granted without right by the Government of Buenos Aires.

 In 1829, he sought a naval vessel from the United Provinces to protect his colony.
 As none were available, the Buenos Aires government, headed by General Juan Galo de Lavalle, appointed him Military and Civil Commander, essentially the governor of the islands.
 This prompted British protests, as this was seen as an attempt by the United Provinces to exercise political and military control over the islands.
 Parish protested to Buenos Aires, which merely acknowledged the protest.
 Britain protested again when Vernet announced his intention to exercise exclusive rights over fishing and sealing in the islands.
 One of Vernet's first acts was to curb seal hunting on the islands to conserve the dwindling seal population.
 In response, the British consul at Buenos Aires protested the move and restated the claim of his government.
 Similar protests were received from the American representative, who protested at the curtailment of established rights and stated that the United States did not recognise the jurisdiction of the United Provinces over the islands.
 Despite the tension, Vernet continued to provide regular reports to Parish throughout this period.